lucasvolkmer/d2l-en-branch/chapter_preliminaries/calculus.md

 o outro ramo do cálculo, *cálculo diferencial*, foi inventado.
-Entre as aplicações mais críticas do cálculo diferencial, problemas de otimização consideram como fazer algo * o melhor *.
+Entre as aplicações mais críticas do cálculo diferencial, problemas de otimização consideram como fazer algo *o melhor*.
-Conforme discutido em :numref:`subsec_norms_and_objectives`, tais problemas são onipresentes no aprendizado profundo.
+Conforme discutido em :numref:`subsec_norms_and_objectives`, tais problemas são onipresentes em *Deep Learning*.

-In deep learning, we *train* models, updating them successively so that they get better and better as they see more and more data.
+Em *Deep Learning*, we *train* models, updating them successively so that they get better and better as they see more and more data.
 Usually, getting better means minimizing a *loss function*, a score that answers the question "how *bad* is our model?"